No-Chicken Tikka Massala

 2. Massala curry

-Heat the oil in a pan, add the cumin seeds and bring them to a sizzling point in the hot oil.
-Add the bay leaves and cardamom pods and fry for 2 minutes.
+Heat the oil in a pan, add the cumin seeds and make them crackle in the hot oil.
+Add the bay leaves and cardamom pods and fry everything for 2 minutes.
 Reduce the heat slightly.
-Now add the chili, garlic and ginger to the pan with the onions and fry for 5 minutes until the onions turn golden brown.
+Now add the chilli, garlic and ginger to the pan with the onions and fry for 5 minutes until the onions turn golden brown.
 Add the tomato paste, coriander powder, turmeric powder, paprika powder, black pepper and salt and mix well.
 Fry everything for 3-4 minutes until an oily paste forms.
-Stir in the yogurt together with the cinnamon and cashew powder.
+Stir in the yoghurt together with the cinnamon and cashew powder.
 Now take the baked tikkas off the skewers and add them directly to the pan.
 Fold them in carefully.
 Drizzle some maple syrup over the curry and cook for a further 5 minutes.
 Season with salt to taste.

 3. Serve